pomerium/pomerium/docs/docs/identity-providers/auth0.md

 ## Service Account

-Next we'll create an application to handle machine-to-machine communication from Pomerium to Auth0 in order to retrieve and establish group membership.
+Next, we'll create an application to handle machine-to-machine communication from Pomerium to Auth0 in order to retrieve and establish group membership.

 ::: tip